OumouBane/Profile/README.md

 # Hi there 👋, I'm Seydou DIAKITE

 ## 🚀 About Me
-I'm a **Computer Engineering student** passionate about software development and an AI enthusiast.
+I'm a **Environment Engineering student** passionate about software development and an AI enthusiast.
 I love building projects, learning new technologies, and contributing to open-source communities.

 - 🔭 Currently working on: Smart Engines Developement.
 - 🌱 Currently learning: Pytgon, PyTorch, AI Agents, N8N